 This procedure is initiated by the AMF when the AMF wants to update access and mobility management related parameters in the UE configuration.

-This procedure is also used to trigger UE to perform, based on network indication, either Mobility Registration Update procedure while the UE is in CM-CONNECTED state to modify NAS parameters that require negotiation (e.g. MICO mode) or Mobility Registration Update procedure after the UE enters CM-IDLE state (e.g. for changes to Allowed NSSAI that require re-registration).
+This procedure is also used to trigger UE to perform, based on network indication, either Mobility Registration Update procedure while the UE is in CM-CONNECTED state to modify NAS parameters that require negotiation (e.g. MICO mode) or to steer the UE towards EPC as specified in TS 23.501 [2] clause 5.31.3, or Mobility Registration Update procedure after the UE enters CM-IDLE state (e.g. for changes to Allowed NSSAI that require re-registration).
 If a Registration procedure is needed, the AMF provides an indication to the UE to initiate a Registration procedure.